Karel Hasil

-Karel Hasil (born 13 July 1998) is a Czech footballer who played as a centre back or full-back for Bohemian Football League side Sokol Brozany.
+Karel Hasil (born 13 July 1998) is a Czech footballer who played as a centre-back for Swiss 2.
+Liga Interregional side FC Brunnen.

 Career

 Teplice

 Born in Louny, Hasil started his career at local club FK SEKO Louny at the age of six, before later moving to FK Teplice at the age of 14.
 Hasil went through all youth categories in Teplice and was promoted to the club B-team in 2017.

 Loan spells

 To get some experience, Hasil was loaned out to Czech National Football League club FC MAS Táborsko for the 2018-19 season.
 During the season, he made 20 appearances and scored three goals.

 On 29 January 2020, six months after returning from the first loan spell, Hasil was loaned out again, this time to Baník Sokolov, also in the National Football League.
 At Baník Sokolov, he made 13 appearances and scored two goals.
 On 21 August 2020, Hasil was loaned out for the third time, to FK Varnsdorf for the 2020-21 season.